BADM-1020 Introduction to Business

 Lecture: 3 hours

-Prerequisite(s): BADM-1020 Introduction to Business, or BADM-2162 Introduction to Supply Management.
+Prerequisite(s): BADM-1020 Introduction to Business, or BADM-2162 Introduction to Supply Management or department approval.

 BADM-2330 Human Resource Management